-There are a thriving tech and IT industry, centered at the Santa Cruz Electronic Export Processing Zone (SEEPZ) and International Infotech Park in Navi Mumbai, helping to provide a state if the art resources and opportunities to young IT Companies.
-SSEPZ provides excellent networking opportunities, mentoring schemes, investment opportunities and liberal economic laws designed to promote rapid growth to young and overseas entrepreneurs through tax and business incentives.
-It is home to Electronic Hardware Manufacturing Companies, Jewellery Exporters, Software Companies and alike.
+There are a thriving tech and IT industry, centered at the Santa Cruz Electronics Export Processing Zone (SEEPZ) and International Infotech Park in Navi Mumbai, helping to provide a state of the art resources and opportunities to young IT Companies.
+SSEPZ provides excellent networking opportunities, mentoring schemes, investment opportunities, and liberal economic laws designed to promote rapid growth to young and overseas entrepreneurs through tax and business incentives.
+It is home to Electronic Hardware Manufacturing Companies, Jewellery Exporters, Software Companies, and alike.
 Also, the Powai Valley is continually gaining the reputation of a startup-hub in the city.

-With a talent source, Indian Institute of Technology – Bombay there is no shortage of talent to water the mushrooming startups.
-It is due to the esteemed training by IIT-B has seen it’s alumni turn in successful founders of startups like Ola and Toppr.
+With a talent source, the Indian Institute of Technology – Bombay there is no shortage of talent to water the mushrooming startups.
+It is due to the esteemed training by IIT-B has seen its alumni turn into successful founders of startups like Ola and Toppr.

-Cleartrip, Haptik Messaging App, BookMyShow, WizRocket, and JustDial are few of the success stories that Mumbai has witnessed.
+Cleartrip, Haptik Messaging App, BookMyShow, WizRocket, and JustDial are a few of the success stories that Mumbai has witnessed.

 #4 HYDERABAD, The City of Pearls.